 - If no travel is recommended, or if the school campus is closed, or if the clinical site is closed, stay home and travel to clinical sites as conditions allow. - Contact the clinical site and the M State Radiologic Technology course faculty to inform them you will arriving late or that you will not be attending clinical that day. - Enter the time you are not present in Trajecys. - This time will not be counted as CTO.
-Additional clinical days may be assigned if needed to complete clinical competencies.
+Additional clinical days may be assigned if needed to complete clinical competencies and is at the clinical instructors discrepancy.